Sound Designer, Composer, Game Audio Integration Specialist

-I am a trained and certified Recording & Mixing Engineer, Composer, Sound Designer, and Game Audio Implementer.
-I work primarily in ProTools and Logic Pro, and for game audio projects – Unreal and Unity.
-I am familiar in Wwise and Fmod for projects utilizing Audio Middleware.
-I use all manner of mics for recording, everything from studio standards to live sound to field mics, including custom pieces I’ve put together through the years.
-This list is always changing and growing as the technology does, of course, and part of why I love it!
+I am a Sound Designer, Composer, Recording & Mixing Engineer, and Game Audio Integration Specialist with a diverse history of experience in professional audio.
+I enjoy tinkering primarily in Reaper, and for game engines – Unreal and Unity.
+I am familiar in Wwise, Fmod, Master Audio, Fabric, and Miles for projects utilizing Audio Middleware.
+I use all manner of mics for recording, everything from studio standards to live sound to field mics and gear (I’m in love with the Rode NTG3b and Zoom F4).

 Spoken Word Recording Project, "The Shaming of the True," 2012